Clement Attlee: South Asia

 Attlee orchestrated the granting of independence to India and Pakistan in 1947.
 Attlee in 1928–1934 had been a member of the Indian Statutory Commission (otherwise known as the Simon Commission).
 He became the Labour Party expert on India and by 1934 was committed to granting India the same independent dominion status that Canada, Australia, New Zealand and South Africa had recently been given.
 He faced strong resistance from the die-hard Conservative imperialists, led by Churchill, who opposed both independence and efforts led by Prime Minister Stanley Baldwin to set up a system of limited local control by Indians themselves.
-Attlee and the Labour leadership were sympathetic to the Congress movement led by Mahatma Gandhi and Jawaharlal Nehru, and Pakistan movement led by Muhammad Ali Jinnah.
+Attlee and the Labour leadership were sympathetic to both the Indian National Congress led by Jawaharlal Nehru and the Pakistan movement led by Muhammad Ali Jinnah.
 During the Second World War, Attlee was in charge of Indian affairs.
-He set up the Cripps Mission in 1942, which tried and failed to bring the factions together.
-When the Congress called for passive resistance in the "Quit India" movement of 1942–1945, it was Attlee who ordered the arrest and internment for the duration of tens of thousands of Congress leaders and crushed the revolt.
+He set up the Cripps Mission in 1942, which tried and failed to bring the factions together and unite behind the war effort.
+When Gandhi and Congress called for passive resistance in the Quit India movement of 1942–1945, the British government ordered the widespread arrest and internment for the duration of tens of thousands of Congress leaders as part of its efforts to crush the revolt.

 Labour's election Manifesto in 1945 called for "the advancement of India to responsible self-government".
-In 1942 the British Raj tried to enlist all major political parties in support of the war effort.
-Congress, led by Nehru and Gandhi, demanded immediate independence and full control by Congress of all of India.
-That demand was rejected by the British, and Congress opposed the war effort with its "Quit India campaign".
-The Raj immediately responded in 1942 by imprisoning the major national, regional and local Congress leaders for the duration.
 Attlee did not object.
-By contrast, the Muslim League led by Muhammad Ali Jinnah, and also the Sikh community, strongly supported the war effort.
+By contrast, the Muslim League, led by Muhammad Ali Jinnah, strongly supported the war effort.
 They greatly enlarged their membership and won favour from London for their decision.
 Attlee retained a fondness for Congress and until 1946, accepted their thesis that they were a non-religious party that accepted Hindus, Muslims, Sikhs, and everyone else.
+Nevertheless, this difference in opinion between the Congress and the Muslim League towards the British war effort encouraged Attlee and his government to consider further negotiations with the Muslim League.